Nivetha200111/FurReal/README.md

-# PawPrint AI - Instagram AI Animal Video Detector
+# FurReal - Instagram AI Animal Video Detector

-This is a full-stack project scaffold for PawPrint AI, an Instagram-focused app that detects AI-generated animal videos.
+This is a full-stack project scaffold for FurReal, an Instagram-focused app that detects AI-generated animal videos.

 ## Tech Stack
 - Client: React + TypeScript + Vite + Tailwind